klausbrunner/sunce/docs/architecture.md

 **Parquet format** (optional feature): Apache Parquet columnar format with Snappy compression.
 Nullable fields for sunrise times that may be absent (polar day/night).

 All formats support the `--show-inputs` flag to include input parameters in output.
 This is auto-enabled when inputs could produce multiple values (ranges, time series, files) and can be explicitly controlled with `--show-inputs` or `--no-show-inputs`.
+Timestamps are emitted consistently as RFC3339 across all formats.

 ## Timezone Handling